 there.
 We meet a nice couple and have tea with them and a bit of a chat.

 and head back to the truck.
-We are about to leave when a 4wd comes in to check
+We are about to leave when a 4wd comes in

 Murphy is beside himself now.

 tonne truck and a six wheel slide around a corner gets me the evil eye

 and "look" from the other side of the cab so I slow down a bit.
-Ex rally drivers can't
+Ex

-wonder how the hell anyone could have survived here.
+and wonder how the hell anyone could have survived here.
 Greed must do

 some wondrous things to people.
 They had to walk or ride a bike 600K

 Murphy is hysterical by now.

-patch on the drivers side.
+damp patch on the drivers side.
 I check but see nothing wrong.
-Check the level,
+Check

-it is, drip, drip and turning into a flow of lovely green coolant
+there it is, drip, drip and turning into a flow of lovely green coolant

 Murphy can't stand up now.

-leak.
+the leak.
 A crack has developed around the lower radiator pipe.
 I start

 the the truck and slowly fill it with water.
 Hmm not to bad just down

 under the core.
-I leave the cap on the first notch and off we go to Jessie Gap about
+I leave the cap on the first notch and off we go to

-ring.
+I ring.
 He answers and I explain that we were supposed to be heading

 for Tennant Creek (to pick up that mail).
 Bring it round in the morning